A personal story of how our family adopted wild horses, and what we are learning from them.

 We did this several times and after a while I began touching the horses as well.
 That sent something unfamiliar through my veins, straight into my heart.
 I was surprised at the sensation I felt.
 How wonderful to touch the muzzle of a horse!
 It’s so soft… and those big eyes look so tenderly at you.
 My heart began opening up for a whole new approach to these large animals and I started seeing that they are in fact beautiful.
 How they move, the way they look, the wind blowing in their manes, and their hoofs pounding the ground when they run.

 Now of course, these weren’t wild horses yet.
-It were just nice, tame, domesticated horses, the kind that fill the pastures in our developed world.
+It were just nice, tame, domesticated horses, the kind that fill the rural landscape in our developed world.
 But… little did I know these tame horses would become the first stepping stones in my life towards riding a wild mustang horse… in a not so distant future!

 Suddenly Renate challenged me: ‘David why don’t you take some riding lessons?’
 She might just as well have asked me: ‘Why don’t you go on a cruise to the moon?’
 Nothing could be further from my mind.
 Me, taking riding lessons?
 Ugh… But as with all new things that purposely cross our life path: after fighting it for a while, it slowly started creeping into my heart, like a leaking pipe that drips water into your basement.
 I started getting wet…. with an appetite for adventure.
 Well, why wouldn’t I try it?